Covid-19 vaccinations Q&A

 Q. Are the vaccines effective?

-A. Yes, they are very effective vaccines.
+A. Yes, these are very effective vaccines.
 All three vaccines offer considerable protection after one dose.
 After your first dose, your body should build up protection (immunity) against COVID-19, particularly in the short term.
-The MHRA, JCVI and 4 Chief Medical Officers have agreed to delay the gap between the first and second doses of these vaccines to protect the greatest number of people in the shortest amount of time.
-Everyone will still receive their second dose within 12 weeks of their first which is likely to be important for longer term protection.
-We are still learning how long protection lasts for, and how vaccination will affect COVID-19 transmission.
+Currently, JCVI are advising a minimum interval of 8 weeks between doses of all the available COVID-19 vaccines.
+The gap helps boost the immune response, enables a good balance between rapid and long-lasting protection as well as enables more people to get their first dose.
+We are still learning how long protection lasts for, and how vaccination affects COVID-19 transmission.
 Additionally, like all vaccines, no vaccine is completely effective.
 Some people may still get COVID-19 despite being vaccinated, but vaccination should lessen the severity of infection.

 Q. Is the vaccination the solution to COVID-19?